nirnachmani/HA-Alarm-Clock-Cards/README.md

 - **Controls** to stop, snooze, or enable/disable each entry.
 - **Media picker** powered by HA's Media Browser plus optional Music Assistant/SpotifyPlus search.
 - **On-card media sampling** (when supported) so you can preview sounds before saving.
+- **Per-item volume overrides** so alarms/reminders can run at a custom loudness without permanently changing the media player volume.

 ## Installation